Rail Professional

 Rail Professional is a monthly UK rail news magazine covering the business side of rail transport in Great Britain.
-Published by Rail Professional Ltd, the magazine is available free of charge to managers of UK train operating companies and Network Rail or by subscription to non-qualifying readers.
+It is published 10 times a year by Rail Professional Ltd.

-Currently in its seventh edition, Rail Professional also publishes an annual guidebook to the United Kingdom's rail industry.
-The reference book provides up to date information on all the major train operating companies and light rail and tram networks across the country as well as a complete source for products and services from a rail supply chain of around 3,500 firms.
+Rail Professional also publishes an annual hardback guidebook titled "Rail Professional Industry Reference Book & Supply Chain Directory".
+As of 2024, the guidebook is in its tenth edition.
+These yearbooks provide up to date information on all the major train operating companies and light rail and tram networks across the country which includes route maps, key contacts, and serves as a one-stop shop for sourcing products and services from a rail supply chain of around 5,000 firms.

 History and profile

 Rail Professional was established in 1996.
 The magazine was launched soon after the privatization of British Rail, with the aim of creating a forum for managers to communicate across the industry and stay updated on developments in other companies.
 Under British Rail, managers met regularly with their counterparts across the UK, but the fragmentation of the railways into separate train operating companies made it harder for managers to remain up-to-date on developments outside of their own organization.
 Rail Professional, launched by former British Rail manager Andrew Goodman, aimed to fill this gap.